 Part of the genius of accountancy is that no matter how big the organization the summaries are simple.
-While any analysis that is based on transactions will scale based on the volume of transactions ... which may constrain performance and be expensive ... accounting summaries, that is, the financial statements or reports, may be analyzed very effectively and very simply.
+While any analysis that is based on transactions will scale based on the volume of transactions ... which may constrain performance and be expensive ... accounting summaries may be analyzed very effectively and very simply.
 This is a powerful tool in corporate accountancy, but unusual up to now in the international relief and development industry.